SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex5-CommandPalette/README.md

 # Exercise 5: Command Palette

-One of the powerful feature in SAP HANA Cloud Central is the Command Palette, designed to enhance user control and simplify navigation within HANA Cloud Central.
+One of the powerful feature in SAP HANA Cloud Central is the Command Palette, designed to enhance user control and simplify navigation within SAP HANA Cloud Central.
 With this tool at your disposal, you can effortlessly access various commands by clicking a dedicated button.
 It helps to simplify your user experience and enhance productivity, ensuring that your interactions with our platform are both efficient and user-friendly.

 In this exercise, you will learn how to use the Command Palette.

-1. Open the HANA Cloud Central.
+1. Open the SAP HANA Cloud Central.
 At the top you will find the toolbar -> Click the Search button  now you can see a list of available commands
     <kbd>
     ![](./images/1.png)
     </kbd>